75lb/command-line-args/README.md

 ## Further Reading

-There is plenty more to learn, please see [the wiki](https://github.com/75lb/command-line-args/wiki) for further examples and documentation.
+There is plenty more to learn, please see [the wiki](https://github.com/75lb/command-line-args/wiki) for examples and documentation.

 ## Install